joyapisi/final-sem-project-data-fundamentals/Data Analysis.md

 - Include your Supabase connection setup and query samples.

 ### Deliverables
+A pull request link of a branch(not Main branch) having the documentation of your entire work.

 1. A README.md (project overview)
 2. R code (analysis.R) with ggplot visuals